Towards Brill-Noether Theory for Spectral Curves: Preliminaries on Spectral Curves

 We sketch how we generally build the family of Higgs bundles.
-First we start with a suitable family of vector bundles $E_{S_i}$ on $C$ parametrised by a scheme $S_i$.
-We assume that $s \mapsto h^0(C,\End(E_s)\otimes N)$ is a constant function.
-This can be achieved if we further stratify the base space.
+First we start with a suitable family of vector bundles $\cV_{S_i}$ on $C$ paramatrised by a scheme $S_i$.
 Then we will put

-By an application of the cohomology and base change Theorem $T_i$ parametrises the twisted endomorphisms of all the vector bundles in the family $E_{S_i}$ simultaneously.
-Functoriality gives us a map of $T_i$ into $\cH_C(N)(n,d)$. \end{strategy}
+In other words $T_i$ is the union of $H^0(\End(V)\otimes N)$ as $V$ varies over the points of $S_i$.
+This is a special case of a relative section space.
+For the lack of a good reference in the literature we will construct it in the next subsection. \end{strategy}